 A product owner in Scrum team who is responsible for the outcome of the project.
 He maximizes the value of the product by managing and optimizing the product backlog.
 A product owner's key responsibility is to define user stories and create a product backlog.
 No matter whether you are a beginner or an intermediate or an experienced product owner, this write-up will aid you in increasing your confidence and knowledge of product owner.
 The questions below are divided into various topics catering to product owner.
 They range from story grooming, user story splitting and estimation, burn down charts and more.
 Also, this guide provide step-by-steo explanations for every question which will help you understand the concepts well.
 With Product Owner interview questions, you can be confident about your preparation for the upcoming interview.

 This is a frequently asked question in Product Owner interview questions.

 This would be one of the initial questions, which will help interviewee to open up and also will give interviewer the opportunity to understand the exposure of the candidate.

-The answer will vary a bit from candidate to candidate, but will typically will be: Sprint Planning, Sprint Review, Sprint Retrospective, Grooming.
+The answer will vary a bit from candidate to candidate but will typically will be: Sprint Planning, Sprint Review, Sprint Retrospective, and Grooming.
 If the PO says Daily Scrum (Daily Standup), ask what he does there.
-It is ok for PO to attend daily scrum, but he just need to be observer there and should not speak.
+It is ok for PO to attend daily scrum, but he just needs to be an observer there and should not speak.